There is a variety of homeowner assistance available when it comes to home improvement grants in Pennsylvania.

 One tip in your research for federal and Pennsylvania home improvement grants is to contact your state senator.

-In Pennsylvania, for example, Senator Pat Toomey’s office offers a wealth of information from how to get started to pointers on applying for grants from the those that offer them.
+In Pennsylvania, for example, Senator Pat Toomey’s office offers a wealth of information from how to get started to pointers on applying for grants from those that offer them.
 Contact Pat’s office to learn more.

 This is just one more avenue to pursue to get financial help with your home repairs.
 The short list above is merely an example of the types of grants offered in the state of Pennsylvania.